 - Enterprises will deploy highly mobile and highly protected active-active data center configurations — enabling them to offload applications to the cloud (or to Service Providers) permanently or temporarily.

-Zahid Hussain, Senior Vice President and General Manager, EMC Flash Product Division
+Senior Vice President & General Manager, Flash Product Division

 In 2013, Flash is no longer the future game changer — it’s now the norm, ubiquitous in all storage architectures.